L0giXX/MongoDB_API/README.md

 # If you are using a .env file (recommended):
 API_KEY = config["API_KEY"]
-# If you have the openweather API KEY hardcorded:
+# If you have the openweather API KEY hardcoded:
 API_KEY = "API_KEY"
 # Choose your city:
 CITY = "Vienna"